-After finishing her dance studies at the Taipei National University of the Arts, Taiwan, Tsai-Wei Tien received a scholarship of the DAAD and moved to Germany to start a study at the Folkwang University of the Arts.
-After her graduation in 2011 Tien joined the Folkwang Tanzstudio Company and created her own choreographic works, which got awarded by several dance festivals.
-Tien cooperates in projects in North Rhein-Westphalia and international areas, particularly in exchange with collaborators from her home country Taiwan.
-She danced in choreographies of Emanuel Gat, Johannes Wieland, David Hernandez, Malou Airaudo, Stephan Brinkmann, Rodolpho Leoni, Henrietta Horn and others.
-Since August 2015 she is a full time member at the Tanztheater Wuppertal Pina Bausch after she was guest dancing for the company for several years.
+Tsai-Wei was born in Taoyuan, Taiwan.
+She studied dance both at the Taipei National University of the Arts and the Folkwang University in Germany, holding a scholarship of the Deutscher Akademischer Austauschdienst (DAAD).
+Tsai-Wei joined the Folkwang Tanzstudio Company and started to created her own choreographic works, which got awarded by dance festivals worldwide.
+She cooperates in projects in North Rhein-Westphalia and internationally, particularly in exchange with collaborators and institutions from her home country Taiwan.
+Tsai-Wei danced in choreographies of Dimitris Papaioannou, Emanuel Gat, Johannes Wieland, David Hernandez, Malou Airaudo, Stephan Brinkmann, Rodolpho Leoni, Henrietta Horn and others.
+Since 2015 she is a full time member with Tanztheater Wuppertal Pina Bausch.

 Founded in 2017, Peculiar Man was set up to produce and spread the work of both german-based dancers and choreographers Jan Möllmer and Tsai-Wei Tien.

 With the belief that art can change an individuals world entirely, and therefore change the world a little, they strive to create works with an unconditional interest into human nature and a strong faith into their own aesthetic feeling.
 Peculiar Man sets out to tell stories through dance that create real and powerful connections to inspire young people and challenge perceptions of the possibilities of life.
 Peculiar Mans thinking is simple: think big, take risks, exploring the unfamiliar and most familiar, avoid compromise in order to provide and live meaningful experiences, in the community and within the group of collaborators.